theflakes/Linux_Forensic_Harvester/README.md

 Note:
   To capture network output, start a netcat listener on your port of choice.
   Use the -k option with netcat to prevent netcat from closing.

+  Files larger than 256MB will not be hashed.
 ```

 ## To do